protofire/Cardano-Developer-Studio/docs/README_SCRIPT.md

 Selecting option `2` from the main menu, you can:

 - `1) Cardano Node Version`: Display the version of the Cardano Node.
-- `2) Cardano CLI Query Tip`: Query the current tip of the blockchain.
+- `2) Cardano c Query Tip`: Query the current tip of the blockchain.
-- `3) Delete this Container and Optionally Its Volumes`: To delete selected container and dependences
+- `3) Delete this Container and Optionally Its Volumes`: Remove the selected container and its dependencies.
 - `4) Return Main Menu`: Returns to the main menu.

 ### Cardano Wallet Tools Menu